Patient Portal

 One of the cool facts I learned was messaging is the #2 reason people use their patient portal.
 With that tidbit, it made sense to update the messaging experience so users can quickly communicate with providers, loop in caretakers or proxies into ongoing conversations, and even tap into AI for assistance.

-Scope: Elevate the legacy messaging experience, focusing on a modernized mobile-first experience.
+Scope: Elevate the legacy messaging experience, shifting from a web-browser experience to responsive and ultimately a native mobile-first experience.

 Design Process

-Over the past 3 years, I collaborated with our Human Factors Research team to comb through a plethora of research materials and user testing data, and understand what our users are looking for.
+Over the past 2 years, I collaborated with our Research team to comb through a plethora of research materials and user testing data, and understand what our users are looking for.
 The research validated some notions we already had: the legacy messaging experience was outdated, hard to navigate, and very slow.

 As a cross-functional team, Research x Design x Product met multiple times a week to create personas, user goals and scenarios focused on pushing the limit of our designs.
 There were several iterations that focused on different goals, which I have shared below with annotations.